You'll also assist in the analysis of underlying issues and their root causes, identifying available options for consideration.

 BCS International Diploma in Business Analysis and join the RITTEch national register too.

 This certificate is designed for people who are already in a business analysis role and want to gain a deeper understanding of business analysis strategy and application.

 Demonstrate to employers your professional competence by joining the UK register of IT Technicians.

-As an Associate member of BCS, you’ll become part of a large professional community in the UK and beyond.
+As a Professional member of BCS, you’ll become part of a large professional community in the UK and beyond.
 You’ll get access to career support tools, latest BA industry news and exclusive BCS research.